 When planning a trip to the beach, many wonder how long does it take to tan?
 It’s hard to say how exactly long it will take for each person to tan, as there are many factors that go into the speed of tanning.

 The lighter your skin tone, the less time you want to spend exposed to the sun each day.
 As you build your base tan, you’ll be able to increase your sun exposure and gradually, your body will darken to a beautiful bronze tone.

-For some, getting a tan can take weeks or months of diligent effort, while for those who have naturally darker skin, getting a tan can be accomplished in a few hours, over a couple of days.
+For some, getting a tan can take weeks or months of diligent effort.
+And for others who have naturally darker skin, getting a tan can be accomplished in a few hours, over a couple of days.

 How Long Should I Tan For Each Day?